ibm-cloud-docs/solution-tutorials/connect-landingzone-site2site.hidden.md

 ## Objectives
 {: #solution-connect-site-vpn-objectives}

-You deployed one of the {{site.data.keyword.cloud_notm}} landing zone deployable architectures, like [Red Hat OpenShift Container Platform on VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-slz-ocp-95fccffc-ae3b-42df-b6d9-80be5914d852-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2cjcmVmZXJlbmNlX2FyY2hpdGVjdHVyZQ%3D%3D){: external}, [VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-slz-vpc-9fc0fa64-27af-4fed-9dce-47b3640ba739-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2cjcmVmZXJlbmNlX2FyY2hpdGVjdHVyZQ%3D%3D){: external} or [VSI on VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-slz-vsi-ef663980-4c71-4fac-af4f-4a510a9bcf68-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2cjcmVmZXJlbmNlX2FyY2hpdGVjdHVyZQ%3D%3D){: external}, you can see that the virtual servers are created and healthy.
+You deployed one of the {{site.data.keyword.cloud_notm}} landing zone deployable architectures, like [Red Hat OpenShift Container Platform on VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-slz-ocp-95fccffc-ae3b-42df-b6d9-80be5914d852-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2cjcmVmZXJlbmNlX2FyY2hpdGVjdHVyZQ%3D%3D){: external}, [VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-slz-vpc-9fc0fa64-27af-4fed-9dce-47b3640ba739-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2cjcmVmZXJlbmNlX2FyY2hpdGVjdHVyZQ%3D%3D){: external} or [VSI on VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-slz-vsi-ef663980-4c71-4fac-af4f-4a510a9bcf68-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2cjcmVmZXJlbmNlX2FyY2hpdGVjdHVyZQ%3D%3D){: external}.
+The virtual servers are created and working correctly.

-By default, network access to the VPC landing zone topology is locked down for security compliance reasons.
-Hence, you won't be able to access any of the management or workload VSIs.
-So, how to we go about deploying our application in the workload VSIs located in the workload VPC?
+By default, network access to the VPC landing zone topology is locked down for security compliance reasons, so you can't access the management or workload VSIs.
+How can you deploy your application in the workload VSIs that are located in the workload VPC?

-To resolve this, you give operator access through the Management VPC.
-You have several options to give operator access, with varying level of security, compliance, and ease of enablement.
+The answer is by assigning operator access through the Management VPC.
+You have several options to give operator access, with varying levels of security, compliance, and ease of enablement.

-- [Client to Site with IBM Cloud VPN Server and VPN Client](/docs/vpc?topic=vpc-vpn-client-to-site-overview) - Configure a VPN client application on your device to create a secure connection to your VPC network that uses IBM Cloud VPN Server.
-The IBM Cloud VPN Server service has high availability mode for production use and is managed by IBM.
+- [Client to Site with {{site.data.keyword.cloud_notm}} VPN Server and VPN Client](/docs/vpc?topic=vpc-vpn-client-to-site-overview) - Configure a VPN client application on your device to create a secure connection to your VPC network that uses {{site.data.keyword.cloud_notm}} VPN server.
+The VPN server service has a high availability mode for production use and is managed by IBM.
-- [Site to Site VPC VPN Gateway](/docs/vpc?topic=vpc-using-vpn&interface=cli) - Configure your on-premises VPN to connect to an IBM Cloud VPN Gateway by using a statically route-based VPN or a policy-based VPN to set up an IPsec site-to-site tunnel between your VPC and your on-premises private network or another VPC.
+- [Site to Site VPC VPN Gateway](/docs/vpc?topic=vpc-using-vpn&interface=cli) - Configure your on-premises VPN to connect to an {{site.data.keyword.cloud_notm}} VPN Gateway by using a statically route-based VPN or a policy-based VPN to set up an IPsec site-to-site tunnel between your VPC and your on-premises private network or another VPC.
-- [Direct Link](/docs/vpc?topic=vpc-end-to-end-private-connectivity-vpe&interface=cli) - A direct network connection can be established between your on-premises network and IBM Cloud Direct Link.
+- [{{site.data.keyword.dl_short}}](/docs/vpc?topic=vpc-end-to-end-private-connectivity-vpe&interface=cli) - You can establish a direct network connection between your on-premises network and {{site.data.keyword.dl_full_notm}}.
-- [Access from another VPC by using Transit Gateway](/docs/vpc?topic=vpc-end-to-end-private-connectivity-vpe&interface=cli) - Access from another IBM Cloud VPC to your VPC can be achieved by using a Transit Gateway.
+- [Access from another VPC by using Transit Gateway](/docs/vpc?topic=vpc-end-to-end-private-connectivity-vpe&interface=cli) - Access from another {{site.data.keyword.vpc_short}} to your VPC can be achieved by using {{site.data.keyword.cloud_notm}} Transit Gateway.

-In this tutorial, we can learn on how to setup a site-to-site VPN connection to your on-premises network.
+In this tutorial, we can learn on how to set up a site-to-site VPN connection to your on-premises network.

 ## Before you begin
 {: #solution-connect-site-vpn-prereqs}

 - Deploy an instance of a VPC landing zone deployable architecture.
 For more information, see [Deploying a landing zone deployable architecture](/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-deploy).
 - Create a VSI with any Linux-based OS in different Virtual Private Cloud(VPC), subnet, with default ACL rules, and a security group that allows SSH access.
-Ensure that the VSI is assigned a floating IP, which will be used for SSH access to the machine.
+Make sure that the VSI is assigned a floating IP, which is used for SSH access to the machine.
 To simulate an on-premises network, these steps assume that a VSI is deployed onto a separate VPC.

-Here are some of the assumptions before we begin with the tutorial:
-1. Steps are specific to CentOS.
+The tutorial steps have the following assumptions:

+- The operating system is CentOS.
-1. VPN gateway is deployed on the landing zone VPC named `management-vpc`.
+- The VPN gateway is deployed on a landing zone VPC that is named `management-vpc`.
-1. Your deployable architecture includes a VSI in the management-vpc.
-For this, you can deploy `VSI on VPC landing zone` from the catalog.
+- Your deployable architecture includes a VSI in `management-vpc` that is supported by the VSI on VPC landing zone deployable architecture in the {{site.data.keyword.cloud_notm}} catalog.
-{: remember}

 ## Set up Strongswan
 {: #strongswan-setup}
 {: step}

-For more information about how to install strongSwan on a different operating system, see the [installation documentation](https://docs.strongswan.org/docs/5.9/install/install.html).{: external}
+For more information about how to install strongSwan on an operating system other than CentOS, see the [installation documentation](https://docs.strongswan.org/docs/5.9/install/install.html).{: external}
 {: tip}

 1. Enable IP forwarding: